francistor/yaas/doc/readme.md

 Each configuration file, irrespective o whether it is located in a URL or in a resource, will be tried first in the expected location with the <instance_name/> string appended, and then in the raw expected location.

-The embedded "aaa-reference.conf" must be always included, and defines all the possible configuration parameters with some documentation.
+The embedded `aaa-reference.conf` must be always included, and defines all the possible configuration parameters with some documentation.

+The most important parameter is `aaa.sessionsDatabase.role`, which defines whether to launch an ignite client or server ignite instance (values may be `client`, `server` and `none`).
+The ignite configuration parameters (memory, ip addresses and ports) may be configured in this file, or an `ignite.xml` file may be used.
+See comments inline `aaa-reference.conf` for details.

 This looks complicated but usage should be simple and flexible.
 Here are some examples